CyVerse-learning-materials/foss/docs/documentation/githubpages.md

-# GitHub Pages - a quick start
+# GitHub Pages - quick start

 This is a quick introduction to [GitHub Pages](https://pages.github.com/), a simple way to use [GitHub](https://github.com/) to set up a small website written in [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).
 This page won't do everything, but you can throw up a basic website, use [themes](https://pages.github.com/themes/), and extend it.